santhu501/namaste-react/README.md

  - dependency array is optional. if dependency array is not given, useEffect is called for every render of component.
  - If empty array is given for dependency array, useEffect is called only once after initial render of component.
  - If something(var) is mentioned inside dependency array, then useEffect is called only when var is updated.

+ Link: Use Link component instead of anchor tag to show the pages.
+A Link will just render that component only but using anchor to go to new page will reload the whole page.